MDPI-AG/case-study-data-engineering/README.md

 ## Some Ideas for Todos

 - save the raw data from the API (loop a few pages)
-- a pipeline to load the raw data, preprocess it, and dump it to a parquet file
+- a pipeline to load the raw data, preprocess it (e.g., deduplicate items), and dump it to a parquet file
 - a pipeline in dbt to query the parquet file
 - an orchestrator to run the pipelines
 - Dockerize the python app